 - Beautiful 2BE/2BA Apartment: This is one of the cheaper options in Polanco, and has excellent reviews.
 It can easily accommodate a family of four, with two bedrooms, two bathrooms, and an open-plan kitchen and dining area.
 It has a 55″ TV with Netflix, and large floor-to-ceiling windows that let in plenty of natural light.
 Click here for more information.

 - Dazzling 2BR Urban Retreat: This high-end, stylish apartment has amazing views of the Mexico City skyline, and a stunning open-plan kitchen and living area.
-Guests benefit from access to a shared pool and hot tub, as well as an on-site gym.
+Guests benefit from access to a everything thanks to the great location, as well as great on-site facilities.
 There are two bedrooms and, if you have a young family, a cot is available on request.
 Click here to book.

 5. Santa María La Ribera: Where to Stay in Mexico City on a Budget